MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-iocreatestreamfileobjectex2.md

 ### -param StreamFileObject [out]

-Pointer to a device object pointer to receive the stream fille object.
+Pointer to a device object pointer to receive the stream file object.

 ### -param FileHandle [out, optional]